mariadb-corporation/MaxScale/Documentation/filters/Firewall-Filter.md

 We want to prevent accidental deletes into the managers table where the where clause is missing.
 This poses a problem, we don't want to require all the delete queries to have a where clause.
 We only want to prevent the data in the managers table from being deleted without a where clause.

 To achieve this, we need two rules.
 The first rule can be seen on line 5 in the example rule file.
 This defines that all delete operations must have a where clause.
 This rule alone does us no good so we need a second one.
 The second rule is defined on line 6 and it blocks all queries that match the provided regular expression.
 When we combine these two rules we get the result we want.
 You can see the application of these rules on line 9 of the example rule file.
-The usage of the 'all' matching mode requires that all the rules must match for the query to be blocked.
+The usage of the `all` and `strict_all` matching mode requires that all the rules must match for the query to be blocked.
 This in effect combines the two rules into a more complex rule.